Yeshiwas1985/Covid19-Image-Classification-Using-Convolutional_Neural-Network/README.md

 - Explain how to use the model for various tasks:
   - Training: Include instructions on how to train the model using your dataset.
   - Evaluation: Describe how to evaluate the model's performance on a test dataset.
-  - Inference: Explain how to use the model for making predictions on new or unseen chest X-ray images.
+  - Inference: Explain how to use the model to predict new or unseen chest X-ray images.

 ## How to Run